 Public exhibitions.
 Where planning issues are likely to attract significant interest from the public, the Council will consider the use of public exhibitions to raise awareness and get feedback on such issues.
 As with public meetings, careful consideration will be had to the location and timing of exhibitions.
 Exhibitions should place a strong emphasis on the use of images and there will be mechanisms in place for members of the public to put forward their ideas and concerns.
-Some issues will require the use of the Council's mobile exhibition unit and displays may be mounted in libraries and shops.
+The Council will make use of a mobile exhibition library, displays in libraries and possibly in shops.

 Existing community groups and voluntary organisations.
 Rochford District Council recognise that community groups and voluntary organisations can, in particular, provide a link between the Council and groups who may feel excluded from the decision making process.
-Rochford District Council will consult various representative organisations on the LDF.
-A list of the groups that will be consulted is included in Table 4.
-A list of other representative groups is included in Table 5.
+Rochford District Council will consult various representative organisations on the Local Development Framework.
+A list of the groups that will be consulted is included in Table 5.